Consistent subsectors of maximal supergravity and wrapped M5-branes: Consistency proofs

 and still subject to the selfduality relation (\ref{eq:SDandBianchi}), now written in terms the singlet $\tilde{M}_{NP}$,

 The Bianchi identity in (\ref{eq:SDandBianchi}) enforces the duality of two-forms and scalars,

 while the $\cN=8$ Maxwell equation (\ref{eq:vectorEOM}) becomes redundant, as it simply becomes the Hodge dual version of (\ref{eq:vectorEOMRedNoVectors}).
-The reduced scalar equation formally stay the same, \eqref{eq:scalarEOM}, as in the $\hat{K}_I{}^M \neq 0$ case, only with covariant derivatives replaced with ordinary derivatives and with gauge field strenghts given by (\ref{eq:HNoVecRed}).
+The reduced scalar equation formally stays the same, \eqref{eq:scalarEOM}, as in the $\hat{K}_I{}^M \neq 0$ case, only with covariant derivatives replaced with ordinary derivatives, gauge field strenghts given by (\ref{eq:HNoVecRed}), and still with $G_S$-singlet scalar self-interactions by virtue of C3.
 Finally, the following Einstein equation replaces (\ref{eq:EinsteinEOMRed}):

 with gauge field strenghts again as in (\ref{eq:HNoVecRed}).